 44 And in the days of these kings the God of heaven will set up a kingdom which shall never be destroyed; and the kingdom shall not be left to other people; it shall break in pieces and consume all these kingdoms, and it shall stand forever.
 Daniel 2:44 (NKJV)

-Jesus brought the good news firsthand of the arrival of God’s ultimate kingdom.
-He instructed people to repent, or turn away from their sins, and to turn towards God, because His kingdom was “at hand” and He would gladly receive them.
-God was now in their midst, in the flesh, going about healing people and freeing them from spiritual bondage to attest to His credentials as King of Kings and Lord of Lords.
+Jesus brought the good news of the arrival of God’s divine kingdom.
+He instructed people to repent, turn away from their sins, and return to Him, because Jesus’ kingdom was “at hand” and He would gladly receive them into it, if they were made ready.
+God Himself was now in their midst, in the flesh, going about healing people and freeing them from spiritual bondage to attest to His credentials as the King of Kings and Lord of Lords.

-After Jesus was raised from the dead, He spent forty days equipping and teaching His apostles and disciples, around 120 people in all, who then witnessed Him ascend into heaven.
-Ten days later, after He had instructed His followers to pray and wait in Jerusalem for the Comforter to come, the Holy Spirit descended upon them and a large group of worshipers who were gathered there to celebrate the Jewish feast of Pentecost.
-Thousands in the crowd became believers and were baptized by the twelve apostles.
-This was the beginning of Jesus’ church on earth, the first fruits of a church that will grow and spread throughout the earth, both Jew and Gentile, until it is time for Him to return to fully install His global kingdom once all nations and tongues have heard the good news.
+After His crucifixion, Jesus was raised from the dead by the Father on the third day.
+He then spent forty days equipping and teaching His apostles and closest disciples, about 120 people in all.
+After Jesus had instructed His followers to pray and wait in Jerusalem for the Comforter to come, they witnessed Him ascend into heaven.
+Ten days later, the Holy Spirit dramatically descended upon them, as witnessed and experienced by a large group of Jewish worshipers gathered there to celebrate the feast of Pentecost.
+When the apostle Peter spoke to the astonished crowd about the Messiah, thousands became believers in Jesus, and were then baptized by the apostles.
+This was the beginning of Jesus’ Church, the first fruits of a harvest that will continue to grow and spread throughout the entire earth until the time of His return.
+Jesus will fully install His global kingdom, at a time determined by the Father, when all nations and tongues have had the opportunity to hear the good news of the gospel.

 14 And this gospel of the kingdom will be preached in all the world as a witness to all the nations, and then the end will come.
 Matthew 24:14 (NKJV)

-When Jesus told the crowds that His kingdom was “at hand”, it implied that it was close by, imminent, right there before them, just as He was.
-But it also implies that we have a role to play.
-Unlike the human kingdoms of the earth throughout the millennia, its citizenship is not imposed upon anyone.
-One must choose it, desire it, and reach for it.
-Eternal citizenship in the kingdom of Christ is a prize of infinite value, but it is still up to us whether or not we will choose it or reject it.
-From the time that Jesus first began to preach the good news until now, it is still a kingdom at hand.
-Choose it!
+When Jesus told the crowds that His kingdom was “at hand”, He meant that it was close by, imminent, and right before them, as He was.
+But He also implies that we, its citizens, also have a role to play in receiving it.
+Unlike the human kingdoms of history, its citizenship is not imposed automatically upon anyone by natural birth.
+It is at our hand, but we must choose it, desire it, and reach for it.
+Eternal citizenship in the kingdom of Christ is a prize of infinite value, but it is up to us whether or not we will choose it, ignore it, or reject it.
+From the moment that Jesus first began to preach the good news until now, it has been a kingdom at hand.
+And I pray that, by faith in Jesus, you will reach for it.

 Reflection

-Father God, we know that we could never be good enough to earn a right to citizenship in Your eternal kingdom.
-It is only by the loving sacrifice of our eternal King, Jesus Christ, on the cross, and by You raising Him from the dead, that we are made righteous enough to stand in Your holy presence forever.
-We thank You and praise You for this great gift received by faith.
-Help us to walk ever closer to Jesus each day by the power of the Holy Spirit.
+Father God, we know that we could never be good enough on our own to gain citizenship in Your eternal kingdom.
+It is only by faith in the loving sacrifice of our eternal King, Jesus Christ, on the cross and His resurrection from the dead that we are made righteous in Your sight, and worthy to be in Your holy presence forever.
+We thank You and praise You for this great gift of mercy and grace.
+Help us to walk ever closer to Jesus by the power of the Holy Spirit.
 We ask this in Jesus’ name, Amen.